-Oakley Health Group extracts and uploads personal confidential information to both of these databases.
+Oakley Health Group extracts and uploads personal confidential information to this database.

 For Share Your Care, this is for direct care purposes and secondary uses (data analytics).

-These are very large and complex databases, and in the policies and factsheets section of this website you can find factsheets, DPIAs and privacy notices for all these data sharing purposes.
+In the policies and factsheets section of this website you can find factsheets, DPIAs and privacy notices for these data sharing purposes.

-You can opt-out of Share Your Care, CHIE and data analytics, should you wish to, at any time.
+You can opt-out of Share Your Care and data analytics, should you wish to, at any time.